uniqtem/HellgateFramework/Unity/Assets/Hellgate/Documents/ReadMe.txt

 NEW : WebView
 2.2.0
 FIX : Sqlite ORM
 NEW : Excel -> Json
+NEW : ExtensionMethods